psadmin-io/psadminio-io_metricbeat/README.md

     $ puppet apply --confdir <DPK_LOCATION> -e "contain ::io_metricbeat"
     ```

-4. (Optional) Include `io_metricbeat` as pat of your DPK build by added it to your DPK role.
+4. (Optional) Include `io_metricbeat` as part of your DPK build by adding it to your DPK role.

     ```puppet
     # pt_tools_midtier.pp